4-1-3-2 Formation – The Ultimate Coaching Guide

 Out of possession, the players must tuck in quickly, creating a more compact unit.

-Considering the physical demands, this formation relies on having a deep squad.
+Considering the physical demands, this formation also relies on having a deep squad.

-Before implementing this philosophy into your team, let’s take a look at the key strengths of the 4-1-3-2:
+Now, let’s take a look at the strengths and weaknesses of the 4-1-3-2 formation.

 With dual strikers, two wingers, and a roaming CM, this formation is top-heavy.